Leaves of AbsenceSkip to content Skip to main navigation

 - A student on leave may not apply to graduate during the time period he or she is on leave.

 - A student on leave may not take courses in fulfillment of degree requirements at another institution.
-If course work is undertaken, it will not apply to any TC degree requirements.
+If course work is undertaken, it will not apply to any TC degree requirements, except as approved by the Registrar with recommendation from the faculty advisor.

 Financial Aid and Benefits

 - Current Aid.
-If a student has received federal financial aid through Title IV (Direct Unsubsidized Stafford Loan, Direct Graduate PLUS Loan, Perkins Loan, Federal Work Study, or Federal TEACH Grant), he or she should contact the Office of Financial Aid (212-678-3714 or firstname.lastname@example.org) immediately.
-The Office of Financial Aid will determine whether the student may retain any financial aid.
-In most cases, when a Leave is approved with 100% reduction of tuition, federal loans must be returned to the lender.
-The student must return to the College any loan funds that were paid directly to the student.
+If a student has received any form of federal financial aid (Direct Unsubsidized Stafford Loan, Direct Graduate PLUS Loan, Perkins Loan, Federal Work Study, or Federal TEACH Grant), he or she should contact the Office of Financial Aid (212-678-3714 or firstname.lastname@example.org) immediately.
+The Office of Financial Aid will determine whether the student may be allowed to retain or be required to return any federal aid paid directly to the student.
+Awarded institutional and endowed scholarships may also be forfeited and/or revoked.

 - Future Aid.
-A student wishing to be considered for financial aid other than loans for the academic year following the leave must notify the Office of Financial Aid by February 1 if he or she wishes to return in the following Autumn semester and by October 1 if he or she wishes to return in the Spring.
-When the student gives notice of the intent to return, the decision to award financial aid other than loans, including the reinstatement of such aid, will be based on satisfactory academic progress prior to the leave, departmental recommendation, and the approval of the Office of Financial Aid.
-All domestic students must also complete a FAFSA form by the stated deadlines in order to be considered for financial aid.
+A student wishing to be considered for financial aid for the academic year following the leave should contact the Office of Financial Aid prior to their return.
+The reinstatement of financial aid including any loan and scholarships will be based on satisfactory academic progress and the approval of the Office of Financial Aid.
+All domestic students must also complete the FAFSA application by the applicable FAFSA deadline in order to be considered for federal aid.

 Columbia Health Fee and the Columbia Student Health Insurance Plan.